 - source and destination port numbers

-Two steps are required to configure extended access lists:
+Two steps are required to configure an extended access list:

-1. configure extended access lists using the following command:
+1. configure an extended access list using the following command:

 (config) access list NUMBER permit|deny IP_PROTOCOL SOURCE_ADDRESS WILDCARD_MASK [PROTOCOL_INFORMATION] DESTINATION_ADDRESS WILDCARD_MASK PROTOCOL_INFORMATION

 2. apply an access list to an interface using the following command:

 (config) ip access-group ACL_NUMBER in | out

 To better understand the concept of extended access lists, consider the following example: